The role of the apical oxygen in cuprate high-temperature superconductors

 \paragraph{Data availability}

-The data and scripts used to generate the figures and the cif structure files have been deposited in the Open Science Framework repository~\cite{OSF-repo}.
+The data and scripts used to generate the figures, as well as the cif structure files have been deposited in the Open Science Framework repository~\cite{OSF-repo}.

-\paragraph{Acknowledgments} This work has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under grant ALLRP~588280-23 and by the Canada First Research Excellence Fund.
+\paragraph{Acknowledgments} We are grateful to Marcello Civelli for discussions on model calculations for inhomogeneous lattices~\cite{rotella:tel-04995607}.
+This work has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under grant ALLRP~588280-23 and by the Canada First Research Excellence Fund.
 The Canadian Foundation for Innovation, the Ministère de l'Économie, de l'Innovation et de l'Énergie (Québec), Calcul-Québec and the Digital Research Alliance of Canada provided part of the computational resources.
 This project was provided with computing HPC and storage resources by GENCI at TGCC, thanks to the grant 2024-A0170915694 on the supercomputer Joliot Curie's SKYLAKE and ROME partitions.
 This work of the Interdisciplinary Thematic Institute QMat, as part of the ITI 2021-2028 program of the University of Strasbourg, CNRS and Inserm, was supported by IdEx Unistra (ANR 10 IDEX 0002), and by SFRI STRAT'US project (ANR 20 SFRI 0012) and EUR QMAT ANR-17-EURE-0024 under the framework of the French Investments for the Future Program.
 KH acknowledges support from NSF DMR-2233892 and a grant from the Simons Foundation (SFI-MPS-NFS- 00006741-06).